port-labs/port-docs/docs/platform-overview/port-components/entity.md

 ### Entity Relation example - `many = false`

-When a Relation between Blueprints is configured with `many = false`, you can add a Relation to an Entity by adding the `relationIdentifier` as a key, and the `relatedEntityIdentifier` as a value:
+When a Relation between Blueprints is configured with `many = false`, you can add a Relation to an Entity by adding the `relationIdentifier` as key, and the `relatedEntityIdentifier` as value:

 ```json showLineNumbers
 "relations": {